Universal Inherent Human Rights

 They are following:

-The grounds for imposing restriction on these rights have been laid down by the respective sections—
+The grounds for restricting these rights have been laid down by the respective sections—

-4. in the interest of the security of the state, friendly relation with foreign state, public order, decency or morality or in relation to contempt of court, defamation or incitement to an offence (Art.
+- in the interest of the security of the state, friendly relations with foreign states, public order, decency or morality or in relation to contempt of court, defamation or incitement to an offence (Art.
 39)

-6. in the interest of the security of the state, public order, public morality or public health.
+- in the interest of the security of the state, public order, public morality, or public health.
 (Art.
 43).

-In the case of above mentioned fundamental rights parliament can by law impose only reasonable restriction as mentioned in the respective articles.
-The reasonability of the law can be examined by the Supreme Court and if the restriction seems to be unreasonable the court can declare the law illegal.
+In the case of above mentioned fundamental rights, the parliament can, by law, impose only a reasonable restriction as mentioned in the respective articles.
+The reasonability of the law can be examined by the Supreme Court, and if the restriction seems to be unreasonable, the court can declare the law illegal.
 It was held in Chintainoni Rao V. State of Madhya Pradesh’ —

-“Legislation which arbitrarily invades the right cannot be said to contain the quality of reasonableness The determination by the legislature of what constitute a reasonable restriction is not final or conclusive; it is subject to supervision of courts.”
+“Legislation which arbitrarily invades the right cannot be said to contain the quality of reasonableness The determination by the legislature of what constitutes a reasonable restriction is not final or conclusive; it is subject to the supervision of courts.”

-A perusal of the nature of restriction over the above mentioned fundamental rights also reveals the idea that the Constitution of.
-Bangladesh has struck a balance between the guarantee of individual’s rights and the collective interests of the community.
-Because as mentioned above, the concept of public interest, morality, public order, security of the state, public health etc. all are collective interests.
-The maintenance of social order and peace depends principally on safe enjOyment of these collective interests which would remain unprotected leading to a realm of anarchy had there been no provision to impose reasonable restriction on individual’s liberty.
+A perusal of the nature of restriction over the above-mentioned fundamental rights also reveals the idea that the Constitution of.
+Bangladesh has struck a balance between the guarantee of individuals’ rights and the collective interests of the community.
+Because, as mentioned above, the concept of public interest, morality, public order, security of the state, public health etc., all are collective interests.
+The maintenance of social order and peace depends principally on safe enjoyment of these collective interests, which would remain unprotected, leading to a realm of anarchy had there been no provision to impose reasonable restrictions on individuals’ liberty.

 Fundamental rights which have been